tcler/kiss-vm-ns/README.md

 Q: does [kiss-vm](https://github.com/tcler/kiss-vm-ns/blob/master/kiss-vm) support boot from emulated nvme device?
 A: yes, it does since [kiss-vm](https://github.com/tcler/kiss-vm-ns/blob/master/kiss-vm) v2.3.0, by adding --nvmeboot|--NB option.
+BTW: the nvme driver has not been enabled on qemu-kvm in RHEL, it's only enabled on Fedora release.

 Q: Does [kiss-vm](https://github.com/tcler/kiss-vm-ns/blob/master/kiss-vm) support creating aarch64,s390x Guest on x86_64 host